-- The EU Commission has approved the RES for the period January 2016 to December 2021 and considers that it is a state aid to compensate for the provision of a service of general economic interest ('SGEI') (Commission Decision SA.41702 of 29.01.2016).
+- The EU Commission has approved the RES for the period January 2016 to December 2020 (which received an extension approval ahead of the approval of RES 2022) and accepts that it is a state aid to compensate for the provision of a service of general economic interest ('SGEI') (Commission Decision SA.41702 of 29.01.2016).
 As such, and having regard to the 2012 SGEI Framework, the Authority is required to carry out an overcompensation assessment to determine whether a net beneficiary of the RES has made a profit which is in excess of a reasonable profit.
-These requirements are legislated for in section 7F of the Health Insurance Acts 1994 to 2020.
-These requirements are consistent with the requirements of paragraph 49 of the 2012 SGEI Framework which stipulates that a Member State must carry out regular checks, or ensure that such checks are carried out, at the end of the period of entrustment and, in any event, at intervals of not more than three years. - The overcompensation assessment is required to be performed each year for the appropriate time periods ending in the previous 31 December as provided for in section 7F of the Health Insurance Acts 1994 to 2020. - The purpose of this report is to apply the detailed methodology from Phase 1 to calculate profit and sales according to the Health Insurance Acts and apply it in any determination by the Authority of whether a registered undertaking has made a profit which is in excess of the reasonable profit in respect of a period.
-This report represents our third overcompensation assessment covering the period 1st January 2018 to 31st December 2020. - This remainder of this report has been structured as follows: - Section 2 Overcompensation Assessment Methodology: sets out the approach / steps taken to determine whether overcompensation has occurred or not; - Section 3 Determining the Net Beneficiary of the RES: sets out the approach taken to determine the net beneficiary of the RES and results of this test; - Section 4 Determination of Reasonable Profit: sets out the approach taken to calculate the profits made by the net beneficiary of the RES for the purposes of the reasonable profit assessment and the results of this test; and
+These requirements are legislated for in section 7F of the Health Insurance Acts 1994 to 2021.
+These requirements are consistent with the requirements of paragraph 49 of the 2012 SGEI Framework which stipulates that a Member State must carry out regular checks, or ensure that such checks are carried out, at the end of the period of entrustment and, in any event, at intervals of not more than three years. - The overcompensation assessment is required to be performed each year for the appropriate time periods ending in the previous 31 December as provided for in section 7F of the Health Insurance Acts 1994 to 2021. - The methodology used within this report does not allow for the requirements of: - The Health Insurance Act 1994 (Preparation of Financial Statements) Regulations 2022 [S.I.
+146 of 2022]; or - Section 7F, subsection 4A of the Health Insurance (Amendment) Act 2021 (No. 47) which provides an updated view of the definition of 'reasonable profit". - both of which came into effect 1 April 2022, as these Regulations apply to reporting periods following the period of assessment considered in this report. - The purpose of this report is to apply the detailed methodology from Phase 1 to calculate profit and sales according to the Health Insurance Acts and apply it in any determination by the Authority of whether a registered undertaking has made a profit which is in excess of the reasonable profit in respect of a period.
+This report represents our fourth overcompensation assessment covering the period 1st January 2019 to 31st December 2021. - This remainder of this report has been structured as follows: - Section 2 Overcompensation Assessment Methodology: sets out the approach / steps taken to determine whether overcompensation has occurred or not; - Section 3 Determining the Net Beneficiary of the RES: sets out the approach taken to determine the net beneficiary of the RES and results of this test; and - Section 4 Determination of Reasonable Profit: sets out the approach taken to calculate the profits made by the net beneficiary of the RES for the purposes of the reasonable profit assessment and the results of this test.